epam/edp-install/docs/user-guide/add-cd-pipeline.md

    page for details.

   i.
 Click the Add button to display it in the Stages menu.

   !!! info
       Perform the same steps as described above if there is a necessity to add one more stage.

-9. Click the Add button to display it in the Stages menu:

-  !!! info
-      Perform the same steps as described above if there is a necessity to add one more stage.